Tutopiya Logo

 When you need more support

-If area and perimeter questions keep tripping you up — especially compound shapes — work through the Mensuration topical past paper questions and the Areas and Perimeters quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If compound-shape questions keep tripping you up, work through the Mensuration topical past paper questions and the Areas and Perimeters quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 Is Areas and Perimeters hard in Cambridge IGCSE Maths?
 No — the formulas are straightforward.
-Marks are lost when students confuse area with perimeter, use the wrong shape formula, or fail to split compound figures correctly.
+Marks are lost when students use the wrong height, confuse perimeter with area, or mishandle compound shapes.

 How do I revise Areas and Perimeters effectively?
-Read the subtopic notes, write the formula before every substitution, then take the Areas and Perimeters quiz.
+Read the subtopic notes, sketch a quick diagram on every question, then take the Areas and Perimeters quiz.
 Revisit any compound-shape problems you got wrong before moving on.

 Ready to master Cambridge IGCSE Maths Areas and Perimeters?